-Liverpool did everything within their power to keep Barcelona-bound Luis Suarez at Anfield, manager Brendan Rodgers has insisted.
+Liverpool did everything to keep Suarez - Rodgers

 Suarez joined the Catalan giants on a five-year deal on Friday after weeks of speculation surrounding his future in the Premier League.